wllfaria/harpoon_forge/README.md

 ## Motivation

-Harpoon introduced hooks which allows users to customize behavior for specific needs, so I began adding some functionality I wanted to see on default harpoon, I tried to make it easy to add or remove extensions as I didn't wanted to have many repositories for each extension.
+Harpoon introduced events which allows users to customize behavior for specific needs, so I began adding some functionality I wanted to see on default harpoon, I tried to make it effortless to add or remove extensions as I didn't wanted to have many repositories for each extension.

 Currently this extension only allows you to highlight the current file you're in